Mariacakovacs/Boiler-Nude/README.md

 # Goals#

-Install everything necessary to get Gulp up and running in a glance.
+* Install everything necessary to get Gulp up and running in a glance
-Compile multiple Sass files into one CSS file,  then apply vendor prefixes, minify.
+* Compile multiple Sass files into one CSS file
+* Apply vendor prefixes
+* minify
-Use Browsersync to live reload your page as you code
+* Use Browsersync to live reload your page as you code
+* Get the first scss files to get started with simple mixins, variables, fonts.